LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of acquisition:** N/A

-**Notes of caution:** When using `duration_method: measurement-based-conservative` with a `stationary` method, the only valid duration factors are 0.0 and 1.0.
+**Notes of caution:** When using `duration_method: measurement-based` with a `stationary` method, the only valid duration factors are 0.0 and 1.0.
 Any values greater than 0.0 will be handled the same as setting the `duration_factor: 1.0` because LDAR-Sim operates at a day scale - any partial dates are rounded to the next date.

 #### &lt;duration_method&gt;

 **Data Type:** String

-**Default input:** "component-based"
+**Default input:** "measurement-based"

 **Description:** A string that specifies how the program as a whole will estimate the total emissions measured.

 **`component-based`**- Only component level measurement work practices will be considered for estimating total emissions.

-For example, if a given program uses two mobile methods, `A` and `B`, where `A` is a component-level survey and `B` is a site-level screening:
+For example, with a duration factor of 1, if a given program uses two mobile methods, `A` and `B`, where `A` is a component-level survey and `B` is a site-level screening:

 - `A` surveys `site_1` on January 1st and 30th, finding an emission on the 30th.
 - `B` surveys `site_1` on January 15th.

 The emission would be estimated to have lasted since January 1st, as that is the last valid component-level measurement conducted.

-**`measurement-based-conservative`**- All methods are considered valid for estimating the total emissions measured.
+**`measurement-based`**- All methods are considered valid for estimating the total emissions measured.

-For example, if a given program uses two mobile methods, `A` and `B`, where `A` is a component-level survey and `B` is a site-level screening:
+For example, with a duration factor of 1, if a given program uses two mobile methods, `A` and `B`, where `A` is a component-level survey and `B` is a site-level screening:

 - `A` surveys `site_1` on January 1st and 30th, finding an emission on the 30th.
 - `B` surveys `site_1` on January 15th.

 The measured total site level emission rate on January 30th is assumed to have lasted since January 15th.

-**Notes of acquisition:** Currently the two valid duration estimation methods are `component-based` and `measurement-based-conservative`.
+**Notes of acquisition:** Currently the two valid duration estimation methods are `component-based` and `measurement-based`.

 **Notes of caution:** All emissions estimation in simulation is based on the assumption that technologies quantify emissions.